Preventing Mold Growth in your Home this Spring

 - Clean out the drip pans of your air conditioner.

-The spring season is an exciting time because the long winter is finally over but it is important for homeowners to pay attention to the moisture level of their homes and watch out for mold growth.
+The spring season is an exciting time that brings pleasant weather, but the weather conditions of the spring are often wetter than those of other seasons.
+This is why it is important for homeowners to pay attention to the moisture level of their homes and watch out for mold growth during the spring.
 Taking the right precautions can help you avoid mold but if you do discover mold growth in your home, it is best to contact a mold remediation professional to handle the problem.
+You must address any mold problem quickly because the resulting damage and risk of negative health effects will increase until the mold is removed.